sgmurphy/wordpress-plugins/superb-blocks/readme.txt

 4. Editor Highlight

 == Changelog ==
+= 3.3.0 =
+* Decimals are now allowed in individual rating bars in the Rating block.
+* WP 6.6 compatibility.

 = 3.2.9 =
 * Added "Round Overall Rating" option to the Rating block.
 * Fixed issue where the overall rating in the Rating Block could reset to 0 when editing.